 Structural Bodywork principally uses myofascial release techniques, but I also combine techniques from deep tissue massage, sports massage, and osteopathy as well as incorporating principles from structural integration.

-Structural Bodywork can help alleviate chronic pain, stiffness, lack of mobility and muscle tension as well as helping with many postural related problems.
+Structural Bodywork can help alleviate chronic pain, stiffness, lack of mobility and muscle tension, as well as help with many postural-related problems.

 Although you can choose to have one session it is best received in a short course of four to six sessions to get the best results and long-term benefits.

 ATSI (formally KMI structural integration)